AWWShuck/pwny-plugs/README.md

    - Enter the name you set in `remote_name` (e.g., `onedrive`).
    - Select `OneDrive` as the storage type.
    - Follow the prompts to authenticate with your Microsoft account.
+   - Note you will need to use one of the methods listed here to get your oauth token https://rclone.org/remote_setup/

 4. **Verify the Configuration**:
    ```bash